 - Analysis of advertising costs across different states or regions in an industry

 - Compare both PPC costs (avg.
-CPC) and PPC demand (avg. search volume)
+CPC) and PPC demand (avg. search volume) in international currencies

 - Data on 17 industry verticals (depending on chosen country)